Ned84/OnionSwitch/README.md

 ## Description

 Interface to easily switch the Tor-Exit-Node Destination Country in your Tor-Browser.
-It is possible to force exit nodes to a specific country, exlude exit node countries and/or exclude countries for every Relay not only the exit relay.
+It is possible to force exit nodes to a specific country, exclude exit node countries and/or exclude countries for every Relay not only the exit relay.

 ## Manual